rust-lang/std-dev-guide/src/code-considerations/using-unstable-lang/specialization.md

 `rustc_specialization_trait` restricts the implementations of a trait to be "always applicable".
 Implementing traits annotated with `rustc_specialization_trait` is unstable, so this should not be used on any stable traits exported from the standard library. `Sized` is an exception, and can have this attribute because it already cannot be implemented by an `impl` block.
 **Note**: `rustc_specialization_trait` only prevents incorrect monomorphizations, it does not prevent a type from being coerced between specialized and unspecialized types which can be important when specialization must be applied consistently.
 See [rust-lang/rust#85863](https://github.com/rust-lang/rust/issues/85863) for more details.

 `rustc_unsafe_specialization_marker` allows specializing on a trait with no associated items.
 The attribute is `unsafe` because lifetime constraints from the implementations of the trait are not considered when specializing.
-The following example demonstrates incorrect usage of `rustc_unsafe_specialization_marker`, the specialized implementation is used for *all* shared reference types, not just those with `'static` lifetime.
+The following example demonstrates a limitation of `rustc_unsafe_specialization_marker`, the specialized implementation is used for *all* shared reference types, not just those with `'static` lifetime.
+Because of this, new uses of `rustc_unsafe_specialization_marker` should be avoided.

 ```rust,ignore
 #[rustc_unsafe_specialization_marker]